EnglishSid/DigitalExplorerSpecs/Architecture/Authentication&Roles.md

-# User Authenication
+# User Authentication

-User authenication is managed through DXC Global Pass.
+User authentication is managed through DXC Global Pass.
 Anyone with a valid global pass account has access to the digital explorer platform

 # Platform Roles